MrDatLatin/MrDatLatin.github.io/_posts/2025-11-04-How-To-Use-Markdown.md

 You can download the project pdf worksheet [right here](/assets/files/file1.pdf).

-You can download the Arduino Blink program [right here](/assets/files/arduino_blink.ino).
+You can download the Arduino Blink program [click here to download](/assets/files/arduino_blink.ino).